-We have had many discussions regarding the power of one, and the simple acts or change of perspectives that all of us have the power to undertake.
-I remember a while back when a couple of our friends said, “We’d rather see constant works of kindness from many single individuals than that of one giant organization;” or, Ben (Day 174), who at five was shot and almost died in an act of racial hatred.
-Who now at eighteen says, “I have no anger or hatred towards the man who shot me.
+We have had many discussions regarding the power possible by one individual.
+The simple acts or change of perspectives that all of us have the ability to undertake.
+I remember a while back when a couple of our friends said, “We’d rather see constant works of kindness from many single individuals than that of one giant organization;” or, Ben (Day 174), who at five was shot and almost died via an act of racial hatred.
+A kid who now at eighteen says, “I have no anger or hatred towards the man who shot me.
 I have to forgive and live my life with a more positive perspective.
 If I don’t, I too carry forward the problem of hatred.”

 These two references alone are cause for the call to action Chris has brought to our attention… so what are we going to do?

-For me, my simple act is to keep reaching out in sharing what I can with you, and in turn, I ask you to continue passing it on.
-No matter what the situation, if we can, and as our friends of the last 218 days have brought to our attention, “We all share so many similar fears, concerns and dreams for the future.”
+For me, my simple act is to keep reaching out in sharing what I can with you.
+In turn, I ask you to continue passing it on.
+No matter what the situation.
+For as brought to attention by our 365 friends of the last 218 days, we have much to share with each other.

-Thus, in that voice of solidarity, shall we lift up our voices, and our social networks to express the words of our life weary and reborn friend of day fifteen, Mark – “Be good and do good.”
+In this voice of solidarity shall we lift up our voices, our deeds and open our social networks to expand upon the wisdom of our life weary and reborn friend of day fifteen, Mark, who said, “Be good and do good.”

 My friend J.C. and I approach Chris as he is taking a few photos of the sneakers he is selling today.
 What at first bonds us is the camaraderie of both having cameras in hand.